siemens/ix/packages/documentation/docs/controls/_layout-grid_styleguide.md

 ### Layout grid options
 - The default number of columns in a grid is 12.
 It is possible to choose any number of columns between 2 and 12.
 - Layout grids contain horizontal padding.
 The padding can be removed.
-- Between rows, a gap in introduced.
-This gap can be removed.
+- As a general rule, a gutter of <kbd>1.5rem</kbd> is applied.
+The gutter can be decreased to allow for a narrower grouping of columns.
 ### Column options
 - The size of a column is defined by the available space and the number of columns.
 If no size is set, columns will automatically have equal width.
 The size of a column can be adjusted so that it takes a higher percentage of the available space.
 The size property referes to the number of columns used out of the default of 12 per row.